 - Clocks that just have electronic circuits or timers used in washing machines, cooking ranges etc. and clocks that are in-built in mains-operated electronic household items do not fall within the scope of the standard.

-2. Electronics Games (Video) – an electronic game, also called a video game or computer game that uses computer circuitry to enable playing of games in an interactive manner.
+An electronic game, also called a video game or computer game that uses computer circuitry to enable playing of games in an interactive manner.
 All formats of such games are required to bear the BIS registration This product type is governed by the IS 616:2010 standard that has been named as the Audio, Video and similar electronic Apparatus Safety requirement.

 - Under the scope products like amplifiers, load transducers and source transducers, electronic musical instruments and accessories, audio and video educational apparatus, video cameras and monitors, jukes boxes, scoring machines and video projectors are included.